 But the campaigns know.

 In Illinois, for example, each county clerk (or municipal election authority – there are 8 of them) are required to send a list of voters who have early voted to the State Board of Elections within two days.
 That data is then aggregated by the State Board and made available to the campaigns who will update their voter files with that data.
-The campaign voterfiles are sophisticated enough that they can be easily queried to see which voters are Sporadic vs. Sure Things and they can keep score on which types of voters have voted and which candidate they are supporting (at this point in a presidential campaign the campaigns know who each voter is voting for with a pretty high degree of accuracy).
+The campaign voterfiles are sophisticated enough that they can be easily queried to see which voters are Sporadic vs. Habitual Voters and they can keep score on which types of voters have voted and which candidate they are supporting (at this point in a presidential campaign the campaigns know who each voter is voting for with a pretty high degree of accuracy).

 Both the Republicans and the Democrats have released memos taking credit for their progress on early voting.
 This memo from the RNC doesn’t mention any data relative to sporadic voters, but here’s their take: